alanrzii/INTERNET-WEB-BASICS/README.md

 - **Alan Reji HW L2.html**
   Homework file implementing a color palette mixer using sliders for red, green, and blue.

+- **rgb5.html**
+  A color mixer using RGB sliders to adjust red, green, and blue values dynamically.

+- **calculator4.html**
+  A basic calculator created using HTML (and potentially JavaScript).

 - **25-2.html**
   Recreation of another webpage, structured and modified to match the reference site.